 Doing well at Columbia involves highly developed academic skills—skills that are not always intuitive and that go beyond understanding the content of classes.
 To help Jumpstart your first semester at Columbia and get a clear understanding of what it takes to succeed, new students are invited to attend a week of workshops designed and run by the Academic Resource Center (ARC) to help build academic skills in context.

 These workshops may be taken by themselves or combined, and students are welcome to attend as many or as few sessions as they would like.
-The 2019 Summer Jumpstart Series will take place from August 19 - 23.
+The 2020 Winter Jumpstart Series will take place from January 8-10.

 At Columbia, speaking the language of a text does not always guarantee that you will understand what it says.
 And even when you do understand, that does not always mean you can talk about it.
 Work with us to learn strategies for approaching difficult readings and engaging in class discussions, and get a head start on texts that have tripped up many intrepid readers in the past.